Choosing the right company to host your website is the most important decision you will make about your website.

 If you're not sure you want to try this approach, these companies all offer a free trial period where you can try out the tools and see if this avenue is for you.
 Homestead from Intuit, for example, offer a free 30-Day trial.

 Setting up a Specialized Website for a profession or an organizationThere are companies that specialize in providing "turnkey" websites that allow you to set up a certain kind of website.
+For example, a club website might offer a membership database and calendar.
 Here are some examples: